Bottle Recycling Department of a Brewery

 Wrists, arms, shoulders and neck are at the highest risk.
 Additionally, working conditions on the "bottom saw" can contribute to low back and lower leg discomfort that over time can develop into injury.

 Housekeeping is carried out by one worker who rotates to this task every 15 minutes.
 It combines many activities involving whole body movements.
 The pace of work is self-imposed.
 This task can be physically intensive because of how much energy is required to do it.
 Still, the task gives workers a type of muscle relief.
-The housekeeping task is not particularly hazardous for repetitive motion injuries.
+The housekeeping task at this facility was determined to not be particularly hazardous for repetitive motion injuries.

 The on caser operation consists of feeding the conveyor with boxes containing 24 empty beer bottles.
 One worker collects the cardboard boxes, and the second worker feeds the conveyor, similar to the "throw on" operation.